zhipeng-jia/original_performance_takehome/roofline.md

 ## 6. Summary: Throughput Bound Table

+The earlier rows are rough “path-to-optimization” estimates for simplified kernels; the final row reflects the **actual** instruction mix of the current optimized kernel in this repo.

 | Optimization Level | VALU Bound | Load Bound | Flow Bound | Estimated Cycles |
 |-------------------|-----------|-----------|-----------|-----------------|
 | **Baseline** (scalar, 1 op/cycle) | — | — | — | **147,734** |